-It is very easy to get to the center via train but if you want more convenience, you can get a private airport taxi service at Taipei Airport for only US$26.
+It is very easy to get to the center via train but if you want more convenience, you can get a private airport taxi service at Taipei Airport.

 There are many hotels and accommodations within the Taipei Main station and all of them are walkable.
 This is the reason why I recommend this area because it is also suitcase-friendly – you can walk everywhere with your suitcase with convenience!

-There are many hostels in Taipei that are under US$25 and this is the best choice if you are not picky with accommodation and don’t want to pay big bucks just for a one-night stay.
+Many hostels in Taipei are under $25 USD and this is the best choice if you are not picky with accommodation and don’t want to pay big bucks just for a one-night stay.

 For those who want to stay in for the duration of your Taipei layover and do nothing, there are many resorts and hotels in Taipei with pools, gyms, restaurants, and comfortable beds to relax in.
 But I still would encourage you to get out and explore the city for 24 hours!

 After settling down, start with getting to know the best dishes of Taipei.
 Since you only have 24 hours in Taipei, I would really recommend you to go to Lan Jia, the best gua bao in the city.
 It is right next to a train stop so it is very accessible.

 Gua baos are pork buns and it is iconic in Taipei.
 There is always a 15-minute wait at Lan Jia because it’s in demand.
 After getting your gua bao, cross the street and fall in line again at the most famous bubble tea joint in Taipei.

 It doesn’t have an English name but you can easily spot this bubble tea place because of the long lines.